syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 ### Maintain scroll position when changing the ItemsSource for SfDataGrid

-By default, the scrollbar position is not maintained.
-It gets reset when changing the ItemsSource of the SfDataGrid.
+By default, the scrollbar position is not maintained and gets reset when changing the ItemsSource of the SfDataGrid.
 But, you can maintain the scrollbar position of the SfDataGrid by setting the [SfDataGrid.CanMaintainScrollPosition](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~CanMaintainScrollPosition.html) value to `true`.

 {% tabs %}
 {% highlight xaml %}